Dr Sarah Teasley

 School of Humanities

-Dr Sarah Teasley is Head of Programme (RCA) for the V&A/RCA programme in History of Design.
+Dr Sarah Teasley is Head of Programme (RCA) for the V&A/RCA programme in History of Design and Reader in Design History and Theory.

 Full-length publications include Global Design History (Routledge, 2011) and 20th Century Design History (Petit Grand Publishing, 2005).
 Sarah publishes and lectures actively in East Asia, Europe and North America.
 In 2012 she was the recipient of an Arts and Humanities Research Council Early Career Fellowship for a monograph on regional economic development, geopolitics and the furniture industry in Japan, 1890–1960.